Filed under: Action, Anti-fascist, The Grouch, The State

 The Central Valley Militia

-According to posts on Facebook, the racist and homophobic Modesto rally has also gained the attention of the “Central Valley Militia,” which is run by Jenya Marie, who is directly connected and affiliated with the Modesto chapter of the Proud Boys.
+According to posts on Facebook, the racist and homophobic Modesto rally has also gained the attention of the “Central Valley Militia,” which is run by Jeyna Marie Griffin, 35, who is directly connected and affiliated with the Modesto chapter of the Proud Boys.
 The Proud Boys operate as a gang; members move up in the organization after carrying out acts of violence against the group’s enemies.
 The group also played a key role in organizing and fighting at the Unite the Right rally in Charlottesville and the group’s current leader, Enrique Tarrio, attended the event as part of the Proud Boys’s “military wing,” the Fraternal Order of Alt-Knights, which is currently facing a lawsuit for their role in the violence.

 Members of the Modesto Proud Boys Hold Event While Wearing “Central Valley Militia” Shirts SOURCE: FACEBOOK